-BRE’s research is traditionally focused on engineering and the hardware of buildings – the very fact that they are investing time and resources into this area shows just how mainstream well-being and Biophilia has become.
-For the first time, an academic study that seeks to quantify the interactions between the physical environment and human factors could result in the development of a set of tools to help organizations build in well-being to their spaces with the confidence that it will be a worthwhile investment.
+BRE’s research is traditionally focused on engineering and building hardware.
+The very fact that they are investing time and resources into this area shows just how mainstream well-being and biophilia have become.
+For the first time, an academic study that seeks to quantify the interactions between the physical environment and human factors could result in the development of a set of tools to help organizations build well-being into their spaces with the confidence that it will be a worthwhile investment.

 Pressure is coming from another direction too.
 HR professionals are very fond of creating metrics and KPIs for workers, but now they have to achieve their own targets.
 Many of these targets relate to absenteeism, sickness, and staff retention.
 Subsequently, HR managers now recognize that wellness through workplace design is an effective use of time and resources.
-Much of the movement towards office space designed with well-being in mind is driven, and funded, by HR.
+HR is now driving and funding much of the movement towards office space designed with well-being in mind.
 HR managers, rather than facility managers, are increasingly important in the realm of office space design and outfit.

 In many industries, especially in the technology and creative sectors, recruiting and retaining high-quality staff is proving increasingly difficult.
 Where there are shortages in staff, employers are increasingly looking to create workplaces with well-being at their center, knowing that this is crucial to attracting and retaining talented employees.

-Ambius was recently approached by a high profile automotive technology company to help redesign their offices with the explicit request to create a space that reduces staff turnover.
-The company was losing too many irreplaceable, high-level specialists and engineers, with the staff reporting poor working environment as a reason to leave in exit interviews.
+A high-profile automotive technology company recently approached Ambius for help redesigning their offices.
+The customer explicitly requested we create a space that reduced staff turnover.
+The company was losing too many irreplaceable, high-level specialists and engineers.
+In exit interviews, the staff reported poor working environment as the reason to leave.
 This resulted in the company investing heavily in redesigning their space with well-being amongst their top priorities.
 This also demonstrated how the end-users of the space – the office workers themselves – are an increasingly potent force.

 Well-being, biophilia, and even concepts such as hygge are becoming increasingly well understood and embraced across all industries and business types.
 The Danish philosophy of ‘hygge’ (pronounced ‘HUE-gah’) is a state of mind that embraces ‘coziness’ and comfort.
-The increasing popularity of Scandinavian restaurants, cafes, and bars is helping to export hygge and whilst many may not have heard of the term yet, they will almost certainly be able to recognize its characteristics.
+The increasing popularity of Scandinavian restaurants, cafes, and bars is helping to export hygge.
+While many may not have heard of the term yet, they will almost certainly be able to recognize its characteristics.

-Scandinavian countries frequently dominate the rankings in World Happiness Reports, often well ahead of the USA and other parts of Europe, which is why many in wellness and well-being-focused industries are looking at their working environments as an example of how to inspire workspace designers and architects.
+Scandinavian countries frequently dominate the rankings in World Happiness Reports, often well ahead of the U.S. This is why many in wellness and well-being-focused industries are looking at their working environments as an example of how to inspire workspace designers and architects.
 Instilling this concept into our workspaces, through the use of greenery, could be the natural solution to delivering some coziness to our cold, sterile offices, and will likely improve employee engagement and boost overall happiness.

-Our increasing understanding of what well-being really means, and how it encompasses both physical and psychological comfort, together with a fast moving economy and changes in working practices means that organizations can no-longer afford to ignore the subject.
+Our increasing understanding of what well-being really means, and how it encompasses both physical and psychological comfort, together with a fast-moving economy and changes in working practices mean that organizations can no longer afford to ignore the subject.
 As soon as a concept makes the transition from idealism and being the ‘right thing to do,’ to being seen as having a massive effect on a company’s bottom line, and is regularly incorporated into management KPIs, you can be sure it has become something unequivocally mainstream by any and all standards.